Skoda Scala review - MPG, CO2 and running costs

 The lightweight Skoda Scala is an efficient car that won’t cost the earth to run, regardless of engine choice

-The Scala’s light weight helps to make it one of the most efficient cars in its class – our preferred 1.0-litre TSI model returns a claimed 44.8 to 49.6mpg, but during our tests maganged an impressive 54.7mpg.
+The Scala’s light weight helps to make it one of the most efficient cars in its class – our preferred 114bhp 1.0-litre TSI model returns a claimed maximum of 51.4mpg, but during our tests managed an impressive 54.7mpg.
 It’s notably more efficient than a Volkswagen Golf with a similar engine.
-Meanwhile, the automatic-only 1.5-litre Scala returns a claimed 40.9 to 45.6mpg.
+The lower-powered 94bhp version delivers 50.4mpg.
+Customers opting for the punchier 1.5-litre TSI model will see economy fall slightly to 49.6mpg.

-Our experts predict that the Skoda Scala will be competitive in the retained value stakes, holding on to around 44 to 49 per cent of its value come trade-in time after 36,000 miles and three years of ownership.
+Our experts predict that the Skoda Scala will be competitive in the retained value stakes, holding on to an average of 42% of its value come trade-in time after 36,000 miles and three years of ownership.

-For comparison, the more expensive, premium-badged Volkswagen Golf is expected to retain around 36 to 45 per cent of its value over the same period, depending on specification.
+For comparison, the more expensive, premium-badged Volkswagen Golf is expected to retain around 45% of its value over the same period, depending on specification.

 In this review

 - 1Skoda Scala reviewSkoda’s family hatch offers a class-leading combination of space, quality, comfort and value

 - 2Engines, performance and driveA small but tried-and-tested engine range meets confident handling and a plush ride